 The Company's code of conduct, "Our Way" (the "Code of Conduct"), applies to all officers, directors and employees, which includes the code of ethics for the Company's Chief Executive Officer, Chief Financial Officer, and Chief Accounting Officer, and all other persons performing similar functions within the meaning of the securities laws and regulations.
 The Code of Conduct prohibits individuals from engaging in, or giving the appearance of engaging in any activity involving a conflict, or potential conflict, between personal interests and those of the Company.
 On an annual basis, each of the Company's principal officers and all persons performing similar functions on behalf of the Company certify compliance with the Company's Code of Conduct and the applicable Nasdaq and SOX provisions.
-The Audit Committee oversees the administration of the Code of Conduct and responsibility for the corporate compliance effort with the Company.
-The Company's Code of Conduct and Code of Ethical Conduct Certification are not incorporated herein by reference, but are posted under the "Investors-Company Information-Corporate Governance" section of the Company's website at www.bakerhughes.com and are also available upon request to the Company's Corporate Secretary.
+The Audit Committee oversees the administration of the Code of Conduct Certification are not incorporate compliance effort with the Company.
+The Company's Code of Conduct Certification are not incorporated herein by reference, but are posted under the "Investors-Company Information-Corporate Governance" section of the Company's website at www.bakerhughes.com and are also available upon request to the Company's Corporate Secretary.